Obituary of Donald Keith Russell Sr.

 Surviving him is his wife Sharon (Johnson) Russell; children, Lisa (George) Zamora, Donny (Christine) Russell, Amanda Russell & Andrea Russell and her fiancé Chris Holt; and two stepchildren, Randy Gibson and his fiancé Gabriel Lujan & Carey (John) Gaona.
 He is also survived by 17 grandchildren, 9 great-grandchildren and 1 great-grandchild on the way.

 He is preceded in death by his parents, three brothers: Doyle, Droze & John Russell, and three sisters: Rosella “Sis” Shimchock, Jean Mays & Dorothy “Dot” Wall.

 A Memorial Service is scheduled on June 4, 2019 at 10:00 a.m. at The Arizona Veterans Memorial Cemetery - Marana, 15950 N. Luckett Rd., Marana.

 *Don’t feel obligated to wear black as we want to celebrate life.
 Vibrant colors encouraged.

 A small reception will follow the service.
 Please email firstname.lastname@example.org for location and information.

 In lieu of flowers the family is requesting donations to be made to Wounded Warrior Project https://bit.ly/2WT2dj0 or

-St. Baldrick’s Foundation (childhood cancer research) https://www.stbaldricks.org/donate.To send flowers to the family of Donald Russell Sr., please visit Tribute Store
+St. Baldrick’s Foundation (childhood cancer research) https://www.stbaldricks.org/donate.To send flowers to the family or plant a tree in memory of Donald Russell Sr., please visit Tribute Store